azuredemoenvironment/ade/CONTRIBUTING.md

 ## Prerequisites

-In addition to the pre-requisites for running ADE, you will also need the following.
-ADE development is cross-platform, just make sure to install the OS-appropriate tooling for each of these.
+In addition to the prerequisites for running ADE, you will also need additional software installed.
+ADE development is cross-platform, just make sure to install the OS-appropriate tooling for each of these:

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - [Git](https://git-scm.com/)